-1.0 Introduction

-The guide on Import is prepared to assist all importers in understanding the Goods and Services Tax (GST) and its implications on importation of goods.
+1. The guide on Import is prepared to assist all importers in understanding matters with regards to GST treatment on importation of goods.

-1.1 Overview
+Overview of Goods and Services Tax (GST)

-Goods and Services Tax (GST) is a multi-stage tax on domestic consumption.
+- 2. Goods and Services Tax (GST) is a multi-stage tax on domestic consumption.
 GST is charged on all taxable supplies of goods and services in Malaysia except those specifically exempted.
-GST is also charged on importation of goods and services into Malaysia.
+GST is also charged on importation of goods and services into Malaysia. - 3.
 Payment of tax is made in stages by the intermediaries in the production and distribution process.
-Although the tax would be paid throughout the production and distribution chain, it is ultimately passed on to the final consumer.
-Therefore, the tax itself is not a cost to the intermediaries and does not appear as an expense item in their financial statements

-In Malaysia, a person who is registered under the Goods and Services Tax Act 20XX is known as "registered person".
-A registered person is required to charge output tax on his taxable supply of goods and services made to his customers.
-He is allowed to claim input tax credit on any GST incurred on his purchases which are inputs to his business.
-Thus, this mechanism would avoid double taxation and only the value added at each stage is taxed.
+Although the tax would be paid throughout the production and distribution chain, only the value added at each stage is taxed thus avoiding double taxation. - 4.
+In Malaysia, a person who is registered under the Goods and Services Tax Act 20XX is known as a "registered person".
+A registered person is required to charge GST (output tax) on his taxable supply of goods and services made to his customers.
+He is allowed to claim back any GST incurred on his purchases (input tax) which are inputs to his business.
+Therefore, the tax itself is not a cost to the intermediaries and does not appear as an expense item in their financial statements.

-2.0 Importation of goods and services
+IMPORTATION OF GOODS AND SERVICES

-2.1 Importation of goods
+Importation of goods

-Generally, all imported goods into Malaysia are subject to GST.
-However, certain goods imported by any person or class of persons are given relief from payment of GST upon importation under the Goods and Services Tax (Relief) Order 20XX.
+- 5. Generally, all imported goods into Malaysia are subject to GST.
+However, certain goods imported by any person or class of persons are given relief from payment of GST upon importation under the Goods and Services Tax (Relief) Order 20XX. - 6.
 If goods are imported under the Approved Traders Scheme (ATS), GST is suspended at the time of importation but the approved person needs to declare the suspended GST and the value of import in the return for the taxable period where the importation took place.

-If goods are imported and subject to warehousing scheme, GST is not chargeable until the goods are released for home consumption from the warehouse.

-GST is not chargeable on goods imported from a place outside Malaysia to Labuan, Langkawi or Tioman (known as designated area)

-unless the goods are prescribed to be chargeable to GST by the Minister.
-However, goods supply from a designated area to Malaysia is subject to GST as if the supply were importation of goods into Malaysia.
+- 7. If goods are imported and subject to warehousing scheme, GST is not chargeable until the goods released for home consumption from the warehouse.
+GST is not chargeable on goods imported from a place outside Malaysia to Labuan, Langkawi or Tioman (known as designated area) unless the goods are prescribed to be chargeable to GST by the Minister.
+However, a goods supplied from a designated area into Malaysia is subject to GST as if the supply were importation of goods into Malaysia. - 8.
 An importer who is a taxable person would be eligible to recover the GST paid on imports subject to the normal rules.
 The recovery of GST incurred on imports is made by crediting the amount allowable against his output tax chargeable on his taxable supplies.

-2.2 Importation of services
+Importation of services

-Under the GST Act, "imported services" means services that are made by a supplier who belongs in a country other than Malaysia or who carries on business outside Malaysia to a recipient who belongs to Malaysia and such services are consumed in Malaysia.
+- 9. Under the GST Act, "imported services" means any services by a supplier who belongs in a country other than Malaysia or who carries on business outside Malaysia to a recipient who belongs to Malaysia and such services are consumed in Malaysia.
 When services are imported from outside Malaysia and supplied to a recipient in Malaysia, being taxable supplies if made in Malaysia, the recipient of the supply shall account and pay GST if such imported services are for the business purposes and consumed in Malaysia.

-Generally, the GST legislation provides for the supplier to charge GST on taxable supplies he makes to the recipient.
-However, in the case of imported services, the GST liability shifts from the supplier to the recipient if the recipient's fixed or business establishment or his usual place of residence is in Malaysia.
+Generally, the GST legislation provides for the supplier to charge GST on taxable supplies he makes to the recipient. - 10.
+However, in the case of imported services, the GST liability shifts from the supplier to the recipient if the recipient's fixed or business establishment or his usual place of residence is in Malaysia. - 11.
 Hence, the recipient is liable to account GST on the supply made for the purpose of any business carried on by him.

-For further information, please refer to 'Guide On Imported Services'.
+For further information, please refer to GST General Guide.